Can the cost of living in Spain be a deal maker or breaker? This article will be your cheat sheet on financial preparation!

 While Spain generally offers a lower cost of living than other Western European countries, certain areas within the country are known for their higher expenses.

-These expensive regions typically include major cities and popular tourist destinations.
-This is where the demand for housing, goods, and services drives up prices.
+These expensive regions usually include major cities and popular tourist destinations, where strong demand for housing, goods, and services drives prices up.

 The most expensive areas in Spain are: